Wasserstein Spatial Depth: Consistent estimation

 In practice, we only observe sample datasets instead of knowing the true ${\bf P}$ or even the true $P_1, P_2, \ldots, P_n \sim {\bf P}$.
 Two common scenarios in the literature of distributional data learning \citep{bachoc2023improved, meunier2022distribution,szabo2016learning} will be considered, namely, {\it one-stage sampling model} and {\it two-stage sampling model}.
 One-stage sampling model assumes the observation of an \textit{i.i.d.}\ sample $P_1, \dots, P_n$ of ${\bf P}$.
 Two-stage sampling model assumes the observation of a data array

 where $\X_{i,1}, \dots, \X_{i,m} \in \R^d$ is an \textit{i.i.d.} sample from the distribution $P_i$ for each $i=1, \dots, n$, and $P_1, \dots, P_n$ are \textit{i.i.d.} drawn from ${\bf P}$.
 The difference between the two models is that the sampled distributions $P_1, \ldots, P_n$ are known in one-stage sampling model, but unknown and to be estimated by the empirical distributions in two-stage sampling model.
+Note that the sample sizes drawn from different $P_i$'s can be different without creating technical or computational difficulties.
+We set them to be the same $m$ just for simpler notations.

 In each scenario, we give the empirical counterpart to the population WSD in Definition~\ref{Wdepth_definition}.
-We also establish a point-wise central limit theorem for the empirical WSD under the {\it one-stage sampling model} and a consistency result for the {\it two-stage sampling model}.
+We also establish a point-wise central limit theorem for the empirical WSD under the {\it one-stage sampling model} and a consistency result and rates of convergence for the {\it two-stage sampling model}.